Shapes and dynamic regimes of a polar active fluid droplet under confinement: Results

 Such behavior can be quantitatively captured by tracking position and speed of the center of mass of the droplet, as shown in Fig.\ref{fig9}.
 While at low values of $|\zeta|$ they display only mild oscillations, at higher values their amplitude and frequency increase, an effect caused by the stronger flows produced by the higher contractility.
-Note, in particular, that $v_{y_{cm}}$ attains a local maximum when the droplet glides over the walls (top or bottom) and turns (downwards or upwards), while a local minimum is found when the droplet hits the wall almost perpendicularly (Fig.\ref{fig9}d,e,f,g).
-On the contrary, $v_{z_{cm}}$ achieves the largest values when the drop, slightly after the collision with the wall, starts to glide over it, while it rapidly diminishes and becomes almost negligible when the drop remains in close contact with the walls (Fig.\ref{fig9}h,i,j,k).
+Note, in particular, that $v_{y_{cm}}$ attains a local maximum when the droplet moves near the walls (top or bottom) and turns (downwards or upwards), while a local minimum is found when the droplet hits the wall almost perpendicularly (Fig.\ref{fig9}d,e,f,g).
+On the contrary, $v_{z_{cm}}$ achieves the largest values slightly after the collision against the wall, while it rapidly diminishes and becomes almost negligible when the drop remains in close contact with the walls (Fig.\ref{fig9}h,i,j,k).